yyjhao/docSum/report/report.md

 # Introduction

 With the scaling of Internet, people are overwhelmed by a large number of documents on-line.
-To filter out useful information becomes harder and harder.
+To filter useful information becomes harder and harder.
 As a result, it is necessary to develop a fast way which can be used to generate a short piece of text covering all the main topics of a document and catching all relevant points.
 Automatic document summarization can help users in such process.

 In this paper, we propose a novel automatic document summarization algorithm which is named as SenRank.
-We model an article as a graph of continuous floating ideas as well as sentences.
+We model an article as a graph of continuous floating ideas expressed through sentences.
 Consequently, the overlap of words between sentences is able to signify their relations.
 With the aid of co-reference, we run PageRank on such graph and aggregate top few sentences as a summary.
-To make this summary succinct, we remove some sentences which have overlap with others.
+Additionally, we remove some sentences which have overlap with others to achieve a succinct summary.

 Then we use the ROUGE(Recall-Oriented Understudy for Gisting Evalution) toolkit to test SenRank.
-The results show that SenRank has a good performance as what we expect.
+The results show that the quality of generated summary by SenRank is good as we expect.